coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 python -m ipykernel install --user --name dojo-env --display-name "Python (dojo-env)"
 ```

-- The first line in the code block above will switch to dojo-env.
+- The first line in the code block above will switch to dojo-env environment.

-- The second line will install dojo-env as an option in Juyter Notebook.
+- The second line will install dojo-env as an option in Jupyter Notebook.

 ### Step 2.4.2) (if needed)**Troubleshoot Conda Activate Errors:**

--  **Problem**: when you attempt to run "conda activate dojo-env" you see a message that says something like "your terminal is not set up for conda activate", like the example below:
+-  **Problem**: when you attempt to run "conda activate dojo-env" you see a message that says something like "your terminal is not set up for conda activate".
+See the example below:

 ```bash
 CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.